Legend28469/dotfiles/README.md

 #### Powerlevel10k

+A theme for Zsh that emphasizes speed, flexibility, and out-of-the-box experience.

 ```
 brew install powerlevel10k
 ```

 #### Yabai

+A tiling window manager for macOS based on binary space partitioning.

 ##### Setup
 > 1. Open Several Desktops (~7) on Your Machine